 Permits are required for new and replacement fireplaces, chimneys and solid fuel buring appliances.

 HOW DOES A PERSON APPLY FOR A BUILDING PERMIT?
-A building permit application, which is available in the Town of Union Code Enforcement/Permits Department, must be submitted along with a plot plan to be reviewed by the building inspector.
+A building permit application, which is available in the Town of Union Code Enforcement/Permits Department or online, must be submitted along with a plot plan to be reviewed by the building inspector.
 In addition to the plot plan, building construction plans must be submitted for any alteration or enlargement, modification or new construction.
 If the cost of construction exceeds $10,000.00 or the utilization of 1,500 sq. feet, or both, the construction plans must be stamped by a registered architect or licensed professional engineer.
 For new construction, all utility connections must be shown.

 WHAT IS A PLOT PLAN?
 A plot plan is a two-dimensional drawing of the lot on which the construction will take place.
 The plot plans should be drawn on an 8½" by 11" piece of paper.
 The actual dimensions of the lot and exact locations and size of any present and proposed buildings must be indicated.
 The plan should also include the yard setbacks.
 That is the distance between the edge of the structures and the nearest lot line.
 While not drawn to scale, the plot plan must show the distances indicated in number of feet.

-MUCH DOES A BUILDING PERMIT COST?
+HOW MUCH DOES A BUILDING PERMIT COST?
 The cost of a building permit is determined by the total costs of construction and any demolitions that are required to complete the project.

 HOW LONG IS A BUILDING PERMIT VALID?
 A building permit is a valid for 12 months (1 year) from the date it is issued.
 If construction is not started within 6 months of issuance, the permit is voided.
 Construction that takes longer than 12 months requires a permit renewal.